ZahraAfjehie/SpaceShip-Titanic-Kaggle-Competition/README.md

 # SpaceShip-Titanic-Kaggle-Competition
 This repository contains my personal approach to the Spaceship Titanic Kaggle Challenge.
+[Full Project](https://github.com/ZahraAfjehie/SpaceShip-Titanic-Kaggle-Competition/blob/main/Kaggle_Titanic_Last.ipynb)

 In this Kaggle competition, I tackle the challenge posed by the Spaceship Titanic dataset.
 The goal is to provide a detailed understanding of my approach and solution to this problem.
 As a part of the analysis, I used the dataset's features to uncover relationships among variables, engineer new features, and explore techniques for addressing missing values using data visualizations.